 i.
-Potential Advantages & Disadvantages of Different Models of Governance of Corporate Responsibility11 managed in non-listed companies with very different investor relationships.
+Potential Advantages & Disadvantages of Different Models of Governance of Corporate Responsibility

 Each governance model, in isolation, will have advantages and disadvantages.
 Boards need to consider which combination of governance models will be most appropriate in their company's particular circumstances, and for the culture of their board and senior management team.